 16. When will I get the schedule of events on the cruise?

-The final itinerary is given once you board the ship.
+The final itinerary is given once you check-in at the terminal.

 17. Do I have to get off the ship when we get to the port of call, or can I stay on the ship?

 You may stay on the ship if you wish.

 18. What is there to do near PortMiami if I get there too early to board the ship?

 There is nothing to do at the Port of Miami.
 It is an industrial area with no shops or restaurants.
 Nearby Bayside Market is a great one-stop for dining, shopping and entertainment.

 19. Will I miss any concerts while I am in the dining room?

 No, the concerts are scheduled twice each evening to allow all guests to attend according to your dining time.

 20. Where can I smoke?